River Dove Catchment Management Plan Sample

 Introduction to Essay Writing

 Academic writing is one of the skills that people and especially students, scholars, and professionals should develop.
 What is academic writing and is it important to learn academic writing?
 These are common questions asked by many people, including college, university students, and professionals.
 Other common questions that people ask are: “Can I learn academic writing”, “where can I learn about writing”, “where can I learn to write an essay?”.
 If you are interested in learning academic writing or want to learn essay writing, or how write a paper, you better read on.
-This article serves as your introduction to essay writing and provides essential insights for anyone eager to learn about writing academically.
+This article serves as your introduction to essay writing and provides essential insights for anyone eager to learn about academic essay writing.

 Learn academic writing